MGPhillips/mgphillips/README.md

 ## Hi there 👋

+I'm an enjoyer of science and technology, and what it lets us do.

+I've worked between neuroscience academia, AI research, and startups.
+I care about open source science, software and thinking.
+I try to work on building the future.

+💻 **Currently working on:** Product Engineering @ [Electric Twin](https://www.electrictwin.com/).
+🌱 **I’m currently learning:** How to build great product experiences around AI agents 👯 **I’m looking to collaborate on:** An open source AI for Science side project

 <!--
 **MGPhillips/mgphillips** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.